AUSTRALIAN STOCKS FALL AGAIN: Here's what you need to know

 Here’s the scoreboard:

-The local market dropped hard on opening, regained some lost ground but still closed in negative territory for the 11th of 12th sessions.
-Eight out of ten 10 sectors were lower.
+The Australian market lost ground for the eighth session in a row, failing to keep early gains sparked by a jump on Wall Street.
+Five sectors were lower and five higher.

-The Australian market has now lost 8.2% since the start of 2016.
+The ASX 200 has dropped 7% since the start of the calendar year.

 Business Insider Emails & Alerts